nikolamosurovic/Devops-task/README.md

    Docker: Used for containerization and building Docker images.
    Docker Compose: Used for defining and running multi-container Docker applications.
    A code editor: You can use any code editor of your choice.
-Examples IntelliJ like me.
+Example IntelliJ like me.
 ## Step 1: Transfer Lambda Function to FastAPI Docker Services

 1.1.
 Open your code editor and create a new file named handler.py.